PGreatness/There-is-no-pathetic-card-in-my-Deque-Brown/README.md

 # Operations into Deque-ing
-## By Team Len-vo 3.0 (Roster: Ahnaf Hasan, Kevin Wang, Peter Cwalina)
+## By Team Leno-vo 3.0 (Roster: Ahnaf Hasan, Kevin Wang, Peter Cwalina)

 The methods defined from the [Deque API](https://docs.oracle.com/javase/7/docs/api/java/util/Deque.html) page in QQKachoo are as follows.
 - size()